kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ## Overview

 JSON Web Tokens (JWTs) are a popular way to securely transmit information between parties.
-They are often used for authentication and authorization, and can be signed and encrypted to ensure their integrity and confidentiality.
+Because the tokens can be signed and encrypted to ensure their integrity and confidentiality, they're often used for authentication and authorization purposes.
 As the use of JSON Web Tokens (JWTs) becomes more widespread, it's important to follow best practices to ensure that they are secure and can be trusted.
 The Internet Engineering Task Force (IETF) has published a set of best practices for JWTs in RFC 8725.
 In this blog post, we'll highlight some key points from the RFC to help you issue secure JWTs.

 ## Best practices